urbit/developers.urbit.org/content/courses/asl.md

 By completing App School, you will have the basic skillset to design and implement apps, pick up Urbit userspace bounties, and participate in Hackathons.

-The next cohort for App School Live will begin the week of August 21st, 2023.
+A cohort for App School Live began the week of August 21st, 2023.
+The next cohort will take place in early 2024.

 - [Complete this form](https://airtable.com/shrdZcSQrIIb6mAmx) to sign up for the upcoming class.